jjc16/jjc16/README.md

 methods, including principal component analysis, tensor factorization, ensembles, and clustering.

 If you want to reach me for any reason, please email: j j c 1 6 _ 1  [at]  y a h o o. c o m.
 If you do take the time to email me, please make sure that it's for something intersting (or lucrative) or I am very likely to ignore you.
 In other words, please don't email me for help with your Coursera, etc. project.
-I have better things to do in life.

 Cheers!